Thomas (Tommie) Joseph Franelich

 Alabama Department of Archives and History's web site and asked

 permission to reproduce and hang it in his store.
-Of course I was proud
+I was proud

 to agree.